China’s Uighurs trapped in factory toiling for tech titans

 But another said two of his cousins were forced to go and work in cold, harsh conditions.
 They were promised $428.52 a month but paid only $42.85.
 Though they wanted to quit, four Uighurs who complained were detained in camps after returning to Xinjiang, scaring others.

-Uighurs and Kazakhs in exile say it’s likely those working in inner China are still better off than those in camps or factories in Xinjiang, and that some may even have gone voluntarily to earn money.
+Uighurs and Kazakhs in exile say it’s likely those working in inner China are still better off than those in camps or factories in Xinjiang, and that in the past, some had gone voluntarily to earn money.
 A former worker at Jiangxi Lianchuang Electronics, a lens maker in Nanchang, told The Associated Press the 300 or so Uighurs there were free to enter or leave their compound, although most live in dormitories inside factory grounds.
 He and a current worker said they were happy with their working conditions, their salary of about 5,000 RMB ($714.20) a month, and their teachers and Mandarin classes in the evenings.

 But when presented a list of questions in Uighur about the labor transfers, the former Jiangxi Lianchuang worker started to look very nervous.
 He asked for the list, then set it on fire with a lighter and dropped it in an ashtray.